 loanDepot — strong for FHA and VA loans in addition to conventional.
 Offers in-person locations as well as digital, which suits buyers who want optionality.

 The honest assessment: online direct lenders are often not the cheapest option.
-Credit unions and some regional lenders consistently undercut them on APR.
-But for speed, simplicity, and reliability of execution, the top online lenders are hard to beat.
+Credit unions and some regional lenders can undercut them on fees or APR.
+But for speed, status visibility, and standardized files, the best online lenders are hard to beat.

-Credit Unions: Often the Best Rates, With a Catch
+Credit Unions: Often the Lowest-Cost Shortlist, With a Catch

 If you qualify for membership in a credit union with a mortgage program, start here.
 Credit unions are member-owned nonprofits — their profit goes back to members in the form of better rates and lower fees, not to shareholders.